Dark grey-filled circle with a woman holding a sword and a justice scale inside

 ABOUT COLD

-The Prosecuting Cold Cases Using DNA (COLD) Program provides funding to prosecute violent crime cold cases and to decrease the number of violent crime cold cases awaiting prosecution.
-This program funds the prosecution of cases where a suspect’s DNA has been identified (suspect may be known or unknown) and provides resources for state and local prosecuting agencies to increase their capacity in addressing violent crime cold cases.
+The Prosecuting Cold Cases Using DNA (COLD) Program provides funding to prosecute violent cold case crimes and to decrease the number of violent cold case crimes awaiting prosecution.
+This program funds the prosecution of cases where a suspect’s DNA has been identified (suspect may be known or unknown) and provides resources for state and local prosecuting agencies to increase their capacity in addressing violent cold case crimes.
 Provided that DNA from a suspect has been identified, funds may be used to support investigative activities as well as forensic analyses in cases where performing these could lead to prosecution.

 To learn more about the COLD Program and potential funding opportunities, please visit Prosecuting Cold Cases Using DNA (COLD) Program.